-Dr Lok is an advanced microsurgeon and takes a minimally invasive approach to performing microsurgical vasovasostomy surgery.
+Dr Lok is an sub-specialised microsurgeon who offers this new minimally invasive approach to performing microsurgical vasectomy reversal surgery.
 There are significant benefits to this approach when compared to ‘open’ surgery.

 A single midline or two 0.5 cm “keyhole” small scrotal incisions are required, similar to when the initial vasectomy was performed (but often smaller in reversal surgery as done by a microsurgeon while initial vasectomy often done using scalpel).
 See Photos Below *.